 - Lack of clarify: Having a lack of clarity within an organization on who is charged with a decision will only result slow decisions, decisions that are eventually overridden, or decisions by people who weren’t knowledgeable or experienced enough to make the right decision.

-- Too many decision-makers: In some large companies, there is a tendency for managers to not want to stick their neck out and make a decision in fear that their peers (who are competing for the same promotion) will take the opportunity to chop their neck off if it’s a bad decision.
+- Too many decision-makers: In some large companies, there is a tendency for managers to not want to stick their neck out and make a decision in fear that their peers (who are competing for the same promotion) will take the opportunity to chop their head off if it’s a bad decision.
 The result is what many refer to as “decision by committee” or “consensus-based decision-making” whereby nobody is accountable for a bad decision.
 Another strategy is for managers to bring in a prestigious consultant in to make the recommendation.
-That way if the decision is bad the manager can point the finger if the decision is bad.
+That way if the decision is bad the manager can point the finger at the consultant.